TobyLobster/multiply_test/README.md

 * I use [matplotlib](https://matplotlib.org) python library to plot the graphs.
 * I use the [acme](https://github.com/meonwax/acme) assembler.
 * I use clang to compile the C code.

+### Go
+* I'm set up for macOS.
+The 'go' script specifies which tests to execute.
+Uncomment the test(s) you want to run.
+Run the 'go' script to execute the tests.
+* The 'tests' folder contains a number of 6502 assembly language files (.a files) to test.
+* The testing is configured by a small associated .c file.
+* The test results are written to the results/ folder.

+### How testing works
+* The assembly language code is assembled into a binary file using the acme assembler.
+* The tester C code is compiled (using clang) along with the test parameters .c file.
+* The 6502 binary is loaded and executed (simulated) multiple times, over all possible inputs (specified by the test's .c file).
+* Any unexpected results (e.g. due to errors in the algorithm or the test) are reported.
+The test case that failed is re-run with a full disassembly output to aid debugging.
+* The average cycle count is reported and results are output to a json file.
+* Tests can be executed on multiple threads for speed.
+Adjust this in the go script `-n<number>` on the command line for the tester program specifies the number of threads.

 ## See Also
 See also my [sqrt_test](https://github.com/TobyLobster/sqrt_test) repository for comparing implementations of square root.